-I guess now, after 6 years, we do some unschooling, some homeschooling and a whole heap of worldschooling.
+Now, after many years, we do some unschooling, some homeschooling and a whole heap of worldschooling.
 I think a lot of homeschoolers are that way.
-Methods of providing, facilitating and enhancing a child’s education change with need over time.

 For the uninitiated, here is a brief run-down of the usual terms in the alternative education world:

 School-at-Home is doing what they do in school, at home.
 I don’t personally know anybody who does this.
 I think this is what homeschooling is taken to mean in the UK and why they prefer to call themselves home educators.

 These children will probably be fitting back into the school system at some point, maybe taking the usual exams.
 Many people believe that home educated children are “taught” by a parent.

 In reality, this rarely happens.